 Every time the Earth’s rotation slows, the Moon moves further away.
 Tidal friction could eventually slow the Earth significantly, while the laws of physics won’t allow it to stop completely.

 Antarctica would be fully submerged, and everywhere lying north of Spain.
 With the increasing temperatures, all remaining water pools would evaporate and end up in the polls due to the new wind patterns.
 The only viable place for life would be a thin strip of land on the coast.
-That is if life were still possible under the other harsh circumstances.
+That is if life were still possible under other harsh circumstances.

 Destroying the earth

 Recent studies have shown that the cellular circadian clock controls all living things.
-Even species that don’t rely on sunlight, like mussels, show more gene expression based on the circadian cycle than the rising and falling tides that drives their muscular activity.
+Even species that don’t rely on sunlight, like mussels, show more gene expression based on the circadian cycle than the rising and falling tides that drive their muscular activity.
 Plants and things like plankton, the bottom of the food chain that needs sunlight for photosynthesis, probably wouldn’t stand a chance in the six-month-long nights.

 Hypothesis

 Some predict that it will happen in about 50 billion years.
-So the chances of life on Earth experiencing a complete rotation stop are small.
-However unlikely, if something were to cause the earth to stop immediately, or within a few minutes or hours, we would be in serious trouble.
+So, the chances of life on Earth experiencing a complete rotation stop are small.
+However unlikely, if something were to cause the earth to stop immediately or within a few minutes or hours, we would be in serious trouble.

 Everything not attached to the earth would continue to have momentum, so the atmosphere and oceans would scrape the surface clean of all topsoil, trees, and buildings and release it into space.
 Even if this happened over a short period, everything would experience such a large deceleration force that they would all fall over.

 The earth’s rotation is a key component in making it an ideal environment for life to thrive.
-Without it, the weather, atmosphere, and life formation, the entire structure of the earth’s surface would change and become inhospitable for humans.
+Without the weather, atmosphere, and life formation, the entire structure of the earth’s surface would change and become inhospitable for humans.

 More Articles:

-- How Does The Moon Cause Tides?
+How Does The Moon Cause Tides?

-- How Does The Earth Rotate And Revolve?
+How Does The Earth Rotate And Revolve?

-- What Causes The Seasons To Change?
+What Causes The Seasons To Change?

-- Why Does The Earth Spin?
+Why Does The Earth Spin?

-- What Would Happen If The Moon Was Destroyed?
+What Would Happen If The Moon Was Destroyed?

-- What Would Happen If The Sun Exploded?
+What Would Happen If The Sun Exploded?

 Petsko, Gregory A. “The blue marble.”
 Genome Biology.